 Auto insurance options for electric cars

-Insuring an electric car can cost more than the average cost of car insurance for traditional vehicles, but if you shop around for multiple quotes and look for discounts, insuring an electric car can be just as affordable as insuring a gas-powered car.
-In addition, several of the best car insurance companies now offer insurance for electric cars, so taking the time to do a little research can get you the right insurance for your needs.
+Insuring an electric car typically costs more than the average cost of car insurance for traditional vehicles, but if you shop around for multiple quotes and look for discounts, insuring an electric car may be just as affordable as insuring a gas-powered car.
+In addition, some of the best car insurance companies now offer discounts for electric vehicles, which may help you save even more on your premium.

 Transportation is not the only way to make a difference in your personal carbon footprint.
-Here are some other ways to live in a more environmentally-friendly way at home and work:
+Here are some other strategies to live a more environmentally-friendly life at home and at work:

 - Save energy.
 Watch your energy consumption around the house and at work by turning off lights in rooms that you are not using and considering adopting smart technologies in your home.

 - Recycle and reuse.
-Reduce your footprint by opting for recyclable and reusable containers and items that are easily biodegradable.
+Reduce your footprint by opting for recyclable and reusable items that are easily biodegradable.
 From clothing and electronics to household appliances and furniture, repurposing and reusing as much as possible reduces waste and may save you money.

 - Go paperless.
 Opt for digital receipts and paperless statements wherever possible to reduce your footprint.
-And at work, try to conserve paper and do as much as possible online.
+Choosing paperless billing may even earn you a discount on your car insurance.

 - Donate.
 Continued research into protecting the environment is made possible by the financial contributions of federal programs and private donors just like you.
 So look for organizations in your community that make a difference and try to help where you can.
 If you can’t afford to donate money, consider volunteering.

 With climate change already showing its effects, sustainable living is an easy way to reduce your carbon footprint, whether through your diet, lifestyle or transportation.
 It may not feel like your singular actions make a difference, but the choices of individuals empower others around them, governments even larger companies to make meaningful changes in their sustainability practices.